RenewalRate.ca

 If you do not know which category you are in, start with a broker.
 If the broker cannot place you at a competitive rate, you will learn quickly, and you can pivot to going direct with better information than you had at the start.

-8. What to watch for in the fine print
+8. What should you watch for in the fine print?

 There are three items in the fine print that carry outsized financial weight.
 None of them appear in the marketing copy.
 All three have cost Canadian homeowners five-figure sums through pure inattention.